HuangZeLinCute/ragflow_API/README.md

 python api.py
 ```

+First, configure your api_key and ragflow_url in the api.py file.

 The service will start at http://localhost:8000.
 You can visit http://localhost:8000/docs to see the interactive API documentation.

 ## API Usage Examples